chauff/cse1500-web-transcripts/Assignment-1.md

 Remember that this is a group assignment!

 Enroll yourself into a group on Brightspace: head to **Collaboration>>Groups** and self-enroll into an available group; we have set up 500 groups in total.
 Pick a group and let your team member know the group name (e.g. *CSE1 88*), so both of you enroll into the same group.
+Whether you pick a group in the CSE1*/CSE2*/../CSE5* cluster does not matter; this is simply a way to get around the Brightspace restriction allowing only so many groups under the same category name.

 Work efficiently as a team!
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).
 Use this assignment to set up a collaborative coding environment within your team.
 Assignment 2 will require extensive JavaScript programming that requires both team members to contribute.